aleshaleksey/fansys23/05-skills.md

 - **Guideline yields**:
   - Hunt/trap small prey: 1 small creature per day + 1 per 5 points by which the terrain threshold is exceeded.
   - Strip a carcass (small, medium, large, huge, enormous): (30 min, 2h, 4h, 1d, 1 week).
 Threshold: (6, 9, 12, 18, 24).
+    - NB: If the carcass is unusual, delicate, highly damaged, or if it degrades rapidly and must be stripped hastily (eg to obtain a still beating heart), add a +6 to the threshold, or +10 if more than one of these factors apply.
   - Harvest surface plants/minerals: 5-30 min per 5ft.
 Threshold: Terrain.
   - Harvest subsurface minerals (mining): 1h-1d per 5ft Threshold: Terrain.
 - **Modifiers and Special**.